 Is it time to redesign your website?

-But now you’re thinking you need a website redesign.
-Maybe it looks outdated to you.
+Maybe it looks outdated.
 Maybe it doesn’t seem user-friendly.
+Maybe it doesn’t communicate your value proposition well.
+Maybe making updates and changes to your website gives you anxiety!
 Maybe what once looked really appealing now strikes you as something you would ignore if you were a potential client.

-So, what to do?
+So, what should you do?
 You have an idea of what you want.
-Maybe you could do it yourself, but you also know a website redesign is not a small task.
-And you’re already busy enough with day-to-day work, relationships, family, and much-needed recreation and leisure.
+Maybe you could do it yourself, but you also know a website redesign is not a small task, and investing in a professional will allow you to leverage their experience and guidance to result in the best outcome.
+You’re likely already busy enough with day-to-day work, growth planning, relationships, family, and hopefully a bit of down time.
 How do you fit this in?
 How do you make it work?

 Why redesign your website?

 We already touched on some reasons you might want a website redesign– outdated, not user-friendly, no longer appealing.
 Are there other reasons?
 Have your goals changed and your website no longer reflects them?
 Is the content you want to promote not the focus of what currently lives on your site?
 Are you not getting the results you want and expect?

 Before jumping into a website redesign on your own or going with a professional website designer, have a clear understanding of exactly why you want to make a change.